radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/16-migration-commands.md

 To do so, run the following command in the source cluster.

-`vdsconfig.bat resource-export -name "o=srcview->o=dstview" --cross-environment`
+`vdsconfig.bat resource-export -name "o=src1view->o=dstview" --cross-environment`

-* o=srcview refers to the topology of the source data view.
+* o=src1view refers to the topology of the source data view.
 * o=dstview refers to the topology of the destination view.

 This command will generate and export a zip file to "C:\radiantone\vds\work\o_src1view_sync_o_dstview".